U.S. International Development Finance Corporation

-The United States International Development Finance Corporation (DFC) is a development finance institution and agency of the United States federal government.
-DFC invests in development projects primarily in lower and middle-income countries.
-First authorized on 5 October 2018 by the BUILD Act, the independent agency was formed on December 20, 2019 by merging the Overseas Private Investment Corporation (OPIC) with the Development Credit Authority (DCA) of the United States Agency for International Development (USAID), as well as with several other smaller offices and funds.
+The United States International Development Finance Corporation (DFC) is an agency of the United States federal government that invests in development projects primarily in lower and middle-income countries.
+First authorized on October 5, 2018, by the BUILD Act, the independent agency was formed on December 20, 2019 by merging the Overseas Private Investment Corporation (OPIC) with the Development Credit Authority (DCA) of the United States Agency for International Development (USAID), as well as with several other smaller offices and funds.

-DFC's lending capacity is used to provide loans, loan guarantees, direct equity investments, and political risk insurance for private-sector led development projects, feasibility studies, and technical assistance.
+The DFC provides loans, loan guarantees, direct equity investments, and political risk insurance to support private-sector-led development projects, as well as funding for feasibility studies and technical assistance.
 DFC invests across several sectors including energy, healthcare, critical infrastructure, and technology, with stated priorities of women's empowerment, innovation, investment in West Africa and the Western Hemisphere, and climate change.

 Purpose

-DFC aims to encourage private sector investment and expertise in the economic growth of developing countries and those transitioning to market economies.
-Its goal is to support U.S. development assistance and foreign policy objectives.
-When providing financial support, the DFC considers both the economic and financial soundness of projects as well as their development impact.
+The DFC seeks to promote private sector investment and expertise in the economic development of countries that are either developing or transitioning to market-based economies.
+Its activities are intended to support U.S. development assistance and foreign policy goals.
+In evaluating projects for financial support, the DFC considers both their economic and financial viability and their potential development impact.

 History

 U.S. development finance efforts were consolidated under the Overseas Private Investment Corporation (OPIC) in 1969 by President Richard Nixon, transferring responsibility from the United States Agency for International Development (USAID).
 The goal was to promote a more business-like management of development finance policy.
-In the 2010s, the Obama administration came to support a further consolidation of U.S. development finance in light of the increasing Chinese investment in the developing world (particularly through the Belt and Road Initiative).
+During the 2010s, the Obama administration supported further consolidation of U.S. development finance in response to growing Chinese investment in developing countries, particularly through the Belt and Road Initiative.

 The Trump administration originally opposed OPIC, and its proposed 2018 budget had called for the elimination of OPIC altogether, but advocacy by some administration officials, senators, and others convinced the White House to support the consolidation of OPIC and development finance efforts in line with the President's policy priorities.
-Relevant legislation — the Better Utilization of Investments Leading to Development (BUILD) Act — was introduced in Congress to establish the DFC shortly thereafter.
+Shortly thereafter, the Better Utilization of Investments Leading to Development (BUILD) Act was written to establish the DFC.